21. 12. 2013 - 5. 1. 2014

-The mountain guest-house Sücka (in German: Berggasthaus Sücka) is located near the winter sports center of Malbun at 1402 m (4600 ft) on a slope of the beginning Valüna valley.
+The Mountain Inn Sücka (in German: Berggasthaus Sücka) is located near the winter sports center of Malbun at 1402 m (4600 ft) on a slope of the beginning Valüna valley.
 This location way above the (new) car-tunnels from Triesenberg to Malbun is predestines ideally to have a rest complete.
 And the restaurent in the house takes care of the physical well-being.

 Activities in and around Malbun